-- 1. Hold the magazine with one hand.
-Place the cartridges onto the follower between the magazine lips and push the cartridge, with your thumb, down underneath the lips and ensuring the projectile is facing the front of the magazine and that the cartridge rim is fully to the rear of the magazine. - 2.
-Repeat this step until the magazine is filled with the appropriate number of cartridges (10 or less for a 10-round magazine, 20 or less for a 20-round magazine, and 30 or less for 30-round magazines).
+- Hold the magazine with one hand.
+Place the cartridges onto the follower between the magazine lips and push the cartridge, with your thumb, down underneath the lips and ensuring the projectile is facing the front of the magazine and that the cartridge rim is fully to the rear of the magazine. - Repeat this step until the magazine is filled with the appropriate number of cartridges (10 or less for a 10-round magazine and 20 or less for 20-round magazines).
 Do not overfill magazines.